 "With ezyCollect, 80 percent of our accounts team's work is done."

 AlphaBeta’s research found that automation purposefully shifts the way we do our jobs.
-With automation tools on board, two major events occur: people spend less time on routine and predictable tasks (the monotonous tasks), and people have more time for tasks requiring creativity, interpersonal skills and strategic problem solving.
+With automated systems, two major events occur: people spend less time on routine and predictable tasks (the monotonous tasks), and people have more time for tasks requiring creativity, interpersonal skills and strategic problem solving.

 As automation takes over the typically more dangerous and repetitive tasks, workplace injuries are set to fall.
 At the same time, job satisfaction levels will rise as workers focus on more creative, interpersonal and strategic problem solving activities.